 B. Outline of Coverage Requirements

-(1) An insurer shall deliver an outline of coverage to an applicant or enrollee in the sale of individual accident and sickness insurance, group supplemental health insurance, dental plans and vision plans as required in Section 6 of the Act.
+(1) An insurer shall deliver an outline of coverage to an applicant or enrollee in the sale of supplementary and short-term health insurance, limited scope dental coverage and limited scope vision coverage as required in Section 6 of the Act.

 (2) If an outline of coverage was delivered at the time of application or enrollment and the policy or certificate is issued on a basis which would require revision of the outline, a substitute outline of coverage properly describing the policy or certificate must accompany the policy or certificate when it is delivered and contain the following statement in no less than twelve (12) point type, immediately above the company name: